curityio/istio-demo-installation/README.md

 - brew update
 - brew install minikube
+- minikube config set driver hyperkit
 - brew install helm
-- minikube config set driver hyperkit
 - brew install yq

+Also copy a license file into the idsvr folder, to prevent startup errors.

 ## Cluster Base Setup

-Run this script, and also read it to understand the setup:
+Run these scripts to create some self signed ingress certificates and to spin up the cluster:

+- ./create-certs.sh
 - ./create-cluster.sh

 Then view some overview details of the Istio system: